-At a specified time within the first three years, the student will declare his or her major, either Flight or Maintenance.
-The confirmation process involves submitting an application for continued training to the Moody Aviation review committee, which will review topics such as, but not limited to, the student's mission intent, academic progress and performance, local church and PCM involvement, chapel attendance, and adherence to the Student Life Guide during the preceding years of training.
-Since Moody Aviation exists to train missionaries who use the tools of aviation, not only does the review committee consider academic progress and likelihood of success, but issues such as character and integrity are also reviewed closely.
+At a prescribed time within the first three years, the student will apply for entrance into technical course work by completing both an application and related assessment modules.
+The Moody Aviation Review committee, made up of both biblical studies and aviation faculty and staff, exists to function as a resource for aviation students.
+This review committee will evaluate all student Confirmation of Major applications to assess the student's mission intent, academic progress and performance, local church and PCM involvement, chapel attendance, and adherence to the Student Life Guide during the preceding years of training, which may involve a personal interview with the committee.
+Since Moody Aviation exists to train missionaries who use the tools of aviation, not only does the review committee consider academic progress and likelihood of success but issues such as character and integrity are also reviewed closely.
 The hope is that all students meet the requirements to continue in the program.
 If areas of concern are identified during the confirmation process, students may be advised to take time off to address these areas before continuing in the program or to pursue other fields of study.
-Space within each major is limited, and some students may be advised to defer entry into their selected major, in which case the review committee may recommend participation in the confirmation of major process again the following year.
+Space within each major is limited, and some students may be required to defer entry into their selected major, in which case the review committee may recommend participation in the Confirmation of Major process again the following year.